 What action do you want listeners to take?

 Although your 30-second elevator speech isn’t a sales pitch per se, it is a pitch.
 It should be written in a way that not only gets attention but also lets listeners know what action you’d like them to take.

-What to say and how much you can say will vary depending on the situation and who you are addressing.
-To make the most of each opportunity, list all the circumstances that you might give you a chance to talk about your business, and then list what you would want to achieve by that interaction.
+What to say and how much you can say will vary depending on the situation and who you’re addressing.
+To make the most of each opportunity, list all the circumstances that might give you a chance to talk about your business, and then list what you would want to achieve by that interaction.

 - Meeting a potential investor on that proverbial elevator ride or next to the coffee machine